St Edmund's

 English

-Ours is a diverse, lively and immersive approach to the subject; we encourage pupils to read and respond to texts creatively, and so develop a lifelong love of learning and a true appreciation of culture.
+Ours is a diverse, lively and immersive approach to the subject.
+We encourage pupils to read and respond to texts creatively and so develop a lifelong love of learning and a true appreciation of culture.

 St Edmund’s English teachers are themselves passionate lifelong learners and researchers with a great breadth of knowledge, and contribute to the school’s Curiosity Shop lecture programme.